Teor99/PacketSniffer/README.md

 * That's all.
 You can start PacketSniffer at anytime.
 * If you want to close the sniffer just press CTRL-C or close the WoW.
 Note: CTRL-C works only in fullscreen mode.
 * Log files are created to where PacketSniffer is.
-* Create an empty file (name: dump_user_friendly) where the PacketSniffer is to enable the "user friendly" log format.
-Just delete (or rename) this file if you want to disable it again.
-You can NOT enable or disable while WoW is running.

 ## Supported clients
 * Classic/Vanilla: 5875